-Prior to 2011, there was a soft cap in place for the commercial sector rather than a hard quota (13% for the commercial sector and 87% of the total allowable catch (TAC) for the recreational sector).
+^{}Prior to 2011, there was a soft cap in place for the commercial sector rather than a hard quota (13% for the commercial sector and 87% of the total allowable catch (TAC) for the recreational sector).
 Percentage of ACLs harvested prior to 2011 are based on the commercial soft cap and the previously used TAC.
-Recreational landings are in MRFSS-based units.